 This is like the sea where the surface water moves very rapidly but the deep water is relatively calm and concentrated and most of the aqua lives survive here.
 So, feel yourself in that deep water and close to core technologies.
-For e. g. in Java enterprise world, lots of web frameworks exist and new ones coming every other week.
-But the core concepts of request based client-server communication, MVS pattern, filters/servlets/JSP, resource bundling, XML parsing etc remains same.
-So spend more time in learning these core concepts rather than worrying about ever changing frameworks and tools around it.
+For e. g. in the Java enterprise world, lots of web frameworks exist and new ones coming every other week.
+But the core concepts of a request based client-server communication, MVS pattern, filters/servlets/JSP, resource bundling, XML parsing etc remains the same.
+So spend more time learning these core concepts rather than worrying about ever-changing frameworks and tools around it.
 Believe me, with the foundation of core concepts, you will always find easier to learn new frameworks, tools, and APIs.

-7. Don’t work for longer time
+7. Don’t work for a longer time

-Many times software programmers implement work around solutions (may be because of lack of time, lack of problem understanding or lack of technology experience).
-But over the period these work around solutions always resulted in corrupting the code, making it less extendible and maintainable and a lot of wastage of time later on.
+Many times software programmers implement workaround solutions (maybe because of lack of time, lack of problem understanding or lack of technology experience).
+But over the period these workaround solutions always resulted in corrupting the code, making it less extendible and maintainable and a lot of wastage of time later on.
 Always prefer to implement when you know the in-out of the solution.
 I understand that it becomes unavoidable in some circumstances, but it’s like, one should speak the truth always but you tell lie in some circumstances.

 8. Read documentation

 One of the essential habits of a good programmer is that they read lots of documentation.
-May it be specifications, JSR, API documents, tutorials etc. Reading documents helps you creating that essential foundation based on which you program in best of the way.
+May it be specifications, JSR, API documents, tutorials etc. Reading documents helps you creating that essential foundation based on which you program in the best of the way.

 9. Learn from others code as well

 I interacted with some excellent programmers who actually have java source project inside their IDE all the time and read/refer that in daily work.
 They do it not only to fulfill their appetite of knowing the basics but also to learn ways of writing good programs.
-Reading and referring reliable and known open source code or your senior’s code, can also help you making your programming better.
+Reading and referring reliable and known open source code or your senior’s code, can also help you make your programming better.